xprizo/integration-example/README.md

 This example does the following

-- Get a token used to access other api functions
+- Shows how to get a token that can be used to access other api functions
-- Gets your profile to that you can use your wallet
+- Shows how to fetch all your account information
-- Sends a payment request to Xprizo and then redirects to the payment screen
+- Shows how to set the callback webhook
-- Sets your callback to this app
+- Shows how to use the Messaging servce
-- Waits for Payment Approval Callbacks
+- Shows how to use the RequestPaymentRedirect

 ## In your system ##